Toward An Interest Group Theory of Delaware Corporate Law (with Geoffrey P. Miller), 65 Texas Law Review 469 (1987)

 Date of Authorship for this Version

 Macey, Jonathan R. and Miller, Geoffrey P., "Toward An Interest Group Theory of Delaware Corporate Law" (1987).
 Faculty Scholarship Series.
-Paper 1773.
+1773.